scoutapp/scout_apm_node/docs/cookbook.md

             // Finish the scout span
             scoutSpan.finish();

-            // // (OPTIONAL) tag the span with some information about the template that was rendered
+            // // (OPTIONAL) add context to the span with some information about the template that was rendered
-            // scoutSpan.addTags([
+            // scoutSpan.addContext([
             //   {name: "template.fileName", value: "template.pug"},
             // ]);